evanbrooks/evanbrooks.github.com/project/resume.md

 	Hello there, I'm Evan.
 I'm a designer who likes to code.
 </h2> -->

-> Hello there, I’m Evan.
-I’m  a designer from San Francisco, and I’m currently studying at [RISD](//risd.edu) in Providence.
-I design with paper, pixels and code.
-Previously, I worked to design better diabetes care at <a href="/#/agamatrix" data-item-link="agamatrix">Agamatrix</a> and helped grow a company called <a href="/#/locu" data-item-link="locu">Locu</a>.
+> I’m a designer currently studying at [RISD](//risd.edu) in Providence.
+I grew up in San Francisco, and I design with paper, pixels and code.
+Previously, I designed better diabetes care at <a href="/#/agamatrix" data-item-link="agamatrix">Agamatrix</a> and helped grow a company called <a href="/#/locu" data-item-link="locu">Locu</a>.

 > I’m looking for an internship making useful things with thoughtful people who care deeply about what they do.